pluralsight/guides/in-review/front-end-javascript/how-to-build-a-public-anonymous-chat-app-in-javascript/article.md

 ```
 With the code in this file, we get the message to send from the page, and then call the server with the message.
 After that, we connect to Pusher by creating a new Pusher object with the App Secret and the Cluster that you set earlier.

 We subscribe to a channel and an event named `message-added`.
 The channel is a public channel so it can be named any way you like.
 I've chosen to prefix mine with `public-` but that's just my own convention as there are no rules for a public channel.
-The difference between a public channel (which does not require client to be authenticated), and the other two, are that they're prefixed with `private-` and `presence-`.
+However, private channels are prefixed with `private-` and presence channels are prefixed with `presence-`.
+Read more about channels and channel types [here](https://pusher.com/docs/client_api_guide/client_channels).

 We bind to the click event of the chat button on the page, then we retrieve the message from the textbox on the page, and then send it to the server with the username.
 With all we have setup, we can run start the app by running `npm start`.
 Here's a glimpse of how it works on my computer.

 <img src="http://blog.pusher.com/wp-content/uploads/2017/05/build-public-anonymous-chat-app-javascript-gif.gif" alt="" width="1425" height="764" class="alignnone size-full wp-image-2968" />

-### Wrap Up
+### Wrapping Up

-This is a  app to show how you can use Pusher to send messages in real-time.
-We built a public anonymous chat app that allows your website visitors to send anonymous messages to each other in real-time.
-You can find the code here on [GitHub](https://github.com/pmbanugo/Pusher-Anonymous-Chat-App)
+This guide demonstrated how you can use Pusher to allow website visitors send messages anonymously in real-time.
+You can find the code used in [this GitHub repository](https://github.com/pmbanugo/Pusher-Anonymous-Chat-App).
+Hopefully, this demo sparked some other application ideas that could be implemented using Pusher's real-time services.

+__

+I hope you found this guide informative and engaging.
+Please do not hesitate to post your comments or feedback or to add this guide to your favorites for future reference.
+Thank you for reading!

 *This was originally published on [Pusher](https://blog.pusher.com/build-public-anonymous-chat-app-javascript/)*